Irish Museum of Modern Art(External)

 2.3.
 Join the Mailing List

-Santiago_Borja_In_the_Shadow_of_the_Sun_ARP_2010 The Artistsí Residency Programme is the Irish Museum of Modern Artís studio / residency programme.
-The ARP provides opportunities for artists, curators, critical writers and art professionals to research and develop their practices, it supports both emerging and established professionals, working in any medium by application or invitation and is open to Irish and international applicants.
+IMMA's residency provides opportunities for national and international artists, curators, critical writers and art professionals to research and develop their practices onsite at the Museum.
+It supports both emerging and established practitioners, working in a variety of formats, and is programmed through open and invited strands of programming.

-Anna_Barham_The_Chapel_of_the_Royal_Hospital_Kilmainham_postcard_glue_ARP_2005 The ARP is a unique programme which is submerged in the urban context of contemporary Irish culture, housed and mentored onsite at the Irish Museum of Modern Art, this prime location offers a natural catalyst for contemporary creativity and dialogue.
-The Museumís Collection, Exhibitions, Education and Community Programmes, National Programme, Talks and Lectures, and 17th-century architecture and grounds all provide a dynamic starting point for participants to expand and explore their studio practice and potentially develop new avenues of research where IMMA residents can tap into the many resources available to them.
+Submerged in the urban context of contemporary Irish culture, the residency is housed and mentored onsite at the Irish Museum of Modern Art, where this prime location offers a natural catalyst for contemporary creativity and dialogue.
+The Museum’s Collection, Exhibitions, Education and Community Programmes, National Programme, Talks and Lectures, and 17th-century architecture and grounds all provide a dynamic starting point for participants to expand and explore their studio practice and potentially develop new avenues of research where IMMA residents can tap into the many resources available to them.

 The Flanker Building

-The ARP has a yearly average of 16 participants the majority of whom are selected from an open call for applications once a year.
-This year's open call has now passed .
-For further information about the residency please click arrow link" hspace="0" src="/en/siteimages/arrow2.gif" align="bottom" border="0" /> here .
+The IMMA Residency Programme has a yearly average of 16 participants the majority of whom are selected from an open call for applications once a year.
+For further information about the residency please click arrow link" src="/en/siteimages/arrow2.gif" border="0" hspace="0" /> here .

 4.1.
 Press Office